alexandroid000/talks/thesis/talk.md

 ![](inserted_two_conv.png){width=700px class="center"}\

-Examples of Search Queries
+More Examples of Search Queries
 --------------------

 Query: Get from start to goal while travelling less than X distance.

-Approach: Search while bounding the maximum distance travelled by the robot by labelling each edge with the maximum distance travelled in that transition.
+Approach: Search while bounding the maximum distance travelled by the robot by labelling each edge with the maximum distance travelled in that transition set.

 . . .